Impact of the September 11 attacks on the entertainment industry: Video games

 The release of blockbuster title Grand Theft Auto III was delayed almost a month to make last-minute changes, since the game was set in a city loosely based on New York City.
 Development was also delayed due to Rockstar's offices being based near Ground Zero.
 The paint scheme of the city's police cars was changed from a blue-and-white design reminiscent of the New York City Police Department to a black-and-white design reminiscent of the Los Angeles Police Department.
 Other relatively minor changes included altering an AI plane's flight path which went near skyscrapers, and removing a few lines of pedestrian dialogue and talk radio.

+Microsoft announced after the attacks that future versions of Microsoft Flight Simulator would not include the Twin Towers in the New York City skyline.

+Command & Conquer: Red Alert 2 also received post-attack packaging changes: Electronic Arts repackaged the game and offered retailers revised box art after the original cover showed a plane heading toward the World Trade Center.

 Syphon Filter 3's cover art was changed before release.
 It originally had Gabe Logan, viewed from an angle, pointing a gun at the camera with a look of anger while Lian swung into frame, guns a-blazing and with the American flag prominently displayed.
 It was changed to a generic head-view of Gabe and Lian.

 Activision delayed the release of Spider-Man 2: Enter: Electro in order to remove the Twin Towers and 9/11 references.

 Neversoft quickly edited the Airport level in Tony Hawk's Pro Skater 3 a month prior to its release as it previously depicted a terrorist plot involving a bombing of a passenger airplane.
 The terrorists were instead reskinned as pickpockets and certain objectives renamed for sensitivity reasons.

 An art designer for the PlayStation 2 game Ace Combat 04: Shattered Skies realized an image that was about to release on the game's promotional website, depicting a battleship sinking near a populated cityscape, looked similar to the smoke plume from the Twin Towers' collapse.
 The designer discussed this with the staffer in charge of the website, and erased the city buildings from the image.
 Namco also suspended its broadcast of a Japanese TV spot for the game.

 Eternal Darkness: Sanity's Requiem was delayed as Joseph De Molay, a Templar Knight during the crusades, was removed from the game.
 Textures that had Arabic writing were also removed.